The 3-2-1 of the Great Commission Scott Pauley

 1 Example of a Great Commission Christian

-In Philip God gives instruction through illustration, encouragement through example, principles through pattern.
+In Philip God gives instruction through illustration, encouragement through example, and principles through pattern.
 His is a representative life.
 Every time you see Philip he is doing something to help get the truth to others!
 This is a picture of a great commission Christian.

 In fact, the references about his life seem to follow the Acts 1:8 pattern: